 The proposal harms neither the listed building, its setting or the conservation area.
-It is therefore acceptable with regard to Sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
-It complies with the development plan.
+It is therefore acceptable with regard to Sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 It complies with the development plan.
 The proposal will preserve the special architectural and historical interests of the listed building and the setting of neighbouring listed buildings.
 The character and appearance of the conservation area will be preserved.
+The principle of the development is acceptable as it will not result in an unreasonable impact on neighbouring amenity.
 There are no transport issues.
 There are no material considerations that outweigh this conclusion.
 The proposal is acceptable.